krnirmal2/ProductService/NOTE.md

         ManyToOne private Category category; // DERIVED ATTRIBUTE AND NEED TO CARDINALITY WITH PRODUCT
 ![img.png](img.png)

+31.CLASS : Database - Cardinalities & N+1 problem

+          Eager and Lazy implementation and @Trabsactional and JPA query sql implementation and all the complex query

 32. // Three way of Dependency Injection